 The changing workplace means that the future of corporate learning must necessarily become more flexible so employees can take training when they need it.

-8. eLearning trends in 2021 are like every year, but more
+8. eLearning trends now are like every year, but more

-Some of the eLearning trends in 2021 have been around for years but became vital once the full impact of 2020 hit.
+Some of the eLearning trends have been around for years but became vital once the full impact of 2020 hit.

 As noted above, microlearning tools make it even easier for employees to quickly reference skills and knowledge they need for their job.
 You can learn more about the different types of microlearning here.